keeganmjgreen/3D-Printed-Sensors-Development-Platform/Equipment-and-Materials.md

  -  Nice-to-have: A shop supply of compressed air, to clean the 3D printer (and workspace) of filament dust and stray pieces.

     ![Notice](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/ANSI_Notice_Header_-_1998.svg/300px-ANSI_Notice_Header_-_1998.svg.png)
-    Compressed air lines are at very high pressures, much higher than that of a compressed air canister.
+    *Notice:* Compressed air lines are at very high pressures, much higher than that of a compressed air canister.
 Test their force a meter from the 3D printer first.
 Failure to do so may damage the more delicate parts of the printer.

     ![Caution](https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/ANSI_Caution_Header_-_1998.svg/300px-ANSI_Caution_Header_-_1998.svg.png)
-    Compressed air lines are at very high pressures.
+    *Caution:* Compressed air lines are at very high pressures.
 Always wear safety goggles when working with a compressed air line.
 Never point its nozzle at yourself or others.
 Failure to do so may result in bodily harm.

  -  Optional: [*Scotch blue*](https://www.scotchblue.com/3M/en_US/scotchblue/) or similar tape, to form a layer on the *print bed* for making prints stick to it better during fabrication, while making it easier to remove afterward.